playmanity/Playmanity-Unreal-Engine-SDK/README.md

 ## About PSDK

-PSDK is the unofficial SDK for Playmanity, on Unreal Engine.
+PSDK is the official SDK for Playmanity, on Unreal Engine.
 It features ads, login and sign up ready to be used.
 Fully documented and open source!

 <!-- GETTING STARTED -->
 ## Getting Started